 For wrap fee accounts managed by SCA under the DWA Program and PWA Program, SCA routes brokerage transactions for clients' accounts through an Introducing Broker, as agent, and authorizes Introducing Broker to execute such trades as agent or execute trades through the Custodian or other third-party brokers in a manner that complies with applicable law.
 SCA generally directs execution of transactions through an Introducing Broker and the Custodian, consistent with SCA's obligation to seek to obtain best execution of Client's transactions.
 SCA's decision to direct execution of transactions through Introducing Broker and the Custodian is based on SCA's assessment of the overall quality of the execution capabilities of Introducing Broker and the Custodian, considering that commissions charged by Introducing Broker and the Custodian are included in the wrap fee paid by clients.
-SCA may also, in certain circumstances, route trades for execution through a third-party broker in accordance with its obligation to seek to obtain best execution.
+SCA may also, in certain circumstances, route trades for execution.
 Clients may be charged a separate commission, spread, mark-up or mark-down for transactions that SCA or Introducing Broker routes to a third-party broker for execution that will be payable by the client in addition to the wrap fee.
 Clients should be aware that not all investment advisers require arrangements in which transactions are executed by a single broker.